JeanMMillet/scality-challenge/README.md

 **Bonus Challenge**: Design your solution with user experience at the forefront.
 Consider your solution with adaptability in mind, allowing for easy adjustments to the threshold criteria in the future.

+## Technologies Used

+- Vite
+- React
+- TypeScript

 ## Getting Started

 ### Run the project